sid91hari/Web-Data-Analytics/README.txt

 1. The CSV file containing the average sentiment score is loaded as a data frame
 2. The restaurant data and the average sentiment score is merged
 3. Average rating and number of reviews are calculated and aggregated at restaurant level
-4. The final data is stored as CSV file for performing Linear Regression in R
+4. The final data is stored as CSV file for performing T-test in R

 ---------------------------------------------------------------------------